Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 Normal activity, such as moving and attacking, doesn't interfere with concentration.
 The following factors can break concentration:

 - **Casting another spell that requires concentration.** You lose concentration on a spell if you cast another spell that requires concentration.
 You can't concentrate on two spells at once.
-- **Taking damage.** Whenever you take damage while you are concentrating on a spell, you must make a Constitution Saving Throw to maintain your concentration.
+- **Taking damage.** Whenever you take damage while you are concentrating on a spell, you must make a Constitution :d20-save: **Saving Throw** to maintain your concentration.
 The DC equals 10 or half the damage you take, whichever number is higher.
-If you take damage from multiple sources, such as an arrow and a dragon's breath, you make a separate Saving Throw for each source of damage.
+If you take damage from multiple sources, such as an arrow and a dragon's breath, you make a separate :d20-save: **Saving Throw** for each source of damage.
 - **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.

-The DM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you to succeed on a DC 10 Constitution Saving Throw to maintain concentration on a spell.
+The DM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you to succeed on a DC 10 Constitution :d20-save: **Saving Throw** to maintain concentration on a spell.

 ### Targets